-Madison, Alabama is one of the fastest-growing small cities in the Southeast.
-The population's nearly doubled in twenty years, and you can feel it on Hwy 72 — new shops, new sit-down restaurants, new salons, new everything.
-When a new family moves to Madison, the first thing they do isn't drive around looking for a barber.
+Madison, Alabama is the fastest-growing city in the state — it added more than 4,000 residents in a single recent year, more than any other city in Alabama.
+You can feel it everywhere: the 550-acre Town Madison development off I-565 with Toyota Field and the Rocket City Trash Pandas, the 500-acre Clift Farm build-out with its new Publix and apartments, the Avenues of Madison rising in historic downtown.
+New shops, new restaurants, new salons, new everything.
+And when a new family moves to Madison, the first thing they do isn't drive around looking for a barber.
 They open Google Maps and type "barber near me."

 Which means the shops that show up on Google Maps with a clean website and a clear "call now" button get the customer.
 The shops that don't have a website — or have one that loads slowly, looks dated, or doesn't say what they actually do — lose them.
 That's the entire game.

-We build websites for Madison-area shops out of a studio that lives in this same city, so we have an opinion about what works here and what doesn't.
+We build websites for Madison-area shops, so we have an opinion about what works here and what doesn't.
 Here's a plain accounting.

 What a Madison small business website actually needs.